Design audits for healthcare and fintech SaaS — including AI-readiness for Claude Code, Figma Make, and Cursor.

 A scorecard that runs on a single URL — heuristic flags, IA observations, and the questions a senior consultant would ask before quoting a real engagement.
 Email-gated, one report per address, no human in the loop.

-If the surface won't move the metric, that's the audit.
+If the design system won't serve the agents, that's the audit.

 A 30-minute fit call costs nothing and is the fastest way to find out whether the audit is the honest tier.
 If it isn't, I'll say so on the call.